LoyolaChicagoBooks/introcs-csharp/rst/music.rst

 The well-known C-major scale, which is often sung as::

-   Do Re Me Fa So la Ti Do
+   Do Re Mi Fa So La Ti Do

 has the following progression::